By Carl Jackson Tuesday 22 January 2013 Updated: 23/01 16:57

 A MAN has been left with a serious ear injury and possible permanent damage after he challenged a group of youths throwing snowballs at elderly people in Bromsgrove town centre.

-The incident happened in broad daylight in the town centre near Iceland in Mill Lane, around 3.25pm yesterday (Monday).
+The incident happened in broad daylight in Mill Lane near Iceland, around 3.25pm on Monday (January 21).

-One of the group punched the man several times on the right side of the head, causing a cut through the cartilage of his ear.
+He asked the group to stop but one of them punched him several times on the right side of the head, causing a cut through the cartilage of his ear.

 He was taken to the specialist facial clinic at the Worcestershire Royal Hospital where he received eight stitches.

 However he may suffer hearing loss and permanent scarring.

 The suspect who is white and in his late teens, of average build and with dark short hair was wearing black trousers, black shoes, a black bomber jacket and carrying a laptop bag.

 Police believe he got on the 144 bus heading towards Catshill, at the Market Street bus depot after the attack took place.